-$GI$ is solvable in polynomial time for some classes of graphs: for trees \cite{Lindell}, for graphs with bounded genus \cite{Filotti}, for graphs with bounded multiplicity of their adjacency matrix eigenvalues \cite{Babai}, for graphs with bounded degree of their vertices \cite{Luks} and for some other restricted classes of graphs.
-The more regular structure of the graphs, the harder to obtain solution of $GI$ for them.
-Such classes as regular graphs, strongly regular graphs, isoregular graphs give the instances of $GI$ that cannot be solved in polynomial time by existing algorithms.
+GI is solvable in polynomial time for some classes of graphs: for trees \cite{Lindell}, for graphs with bounded genus \cite{Filotti}, for graphs with bounded multiplicity of their adjacency matrix eigenvalues \cite{Babai}, for graphs with bounded degree of their vertices \cite{Luks} and for some other restricted classes of graphs.
+The more regular structure of the graphs, the harder to obtain solution of GI for them.
+Such classes as strongly regular graphs, isoregular graphs give the instances of GI that cannot be solved in polynomial time by existing algorithms.

-For $GI$, the designed algorithms may be divided in two classes.
-The first class algorithms are designed to solve $GI$ for some restricted cases and the second class algorithms are designed to solve the problem for the general case.
-The examples of the algorithms which belongs to the first class are the algorithms that solve $GI$ for the mentioned above classes of graphs.
+For GI, the designed algorithms may be divided in two classes.
+The first class algorithms are designed to solve GI for some restricted cases and the second class algorithms solve the problem for the general case.
+The examples of the algorithms which belongs to the first class are the algorithms that solve GI for the mentioned above classes of graphs.
 The Ullman algorithm \cite{Ullman}, the Schmidt-Druffel algorithm \cite{Schmidt}, B. McKay's NAUTY algorithm \cite{McKay} belong to the second class of the algorithms.
 These algorithms are exponential in the worst case.

-To solve $GI$, the algorithms check graph invariants during their implementation.
-Graph invariants are properties of graphs which are invariant under graph isomorphisms, i.e., graph invariant is a function $f$ such that $f(G)\!=\!f(H)$ if $G\!\simeq\!
+To solve GI, the algorithms check graph invariants during their implementation. {\it Graph invariants} are properties of graphs which are invariant under graph isomorphisms, i.e., graph invariant is a function $f$ such that $f(G)\!=\!f(H)$ if $G\!\simeq\!
 H$.
 The examples of graph invariants are such graph properties as connectivity, genus, degree sequence, the characteristic polynomial of adjacency matrix, its spectrum.
-A graph invariant $f(G)$ is called complete if the equality $f(G)=f(H)$ implies that $G\!\simeq\!
+A graph invariant $f(G)$ is called {\it complete} if the equality $f(G)=f(H)$ implies that $G\!\simeq\!
 H$.
-Let us consider some of the well-known graph invariants.